OpenCloudOS/nettrace/README.md

     --netns          filter by net namespace inode
     --netns-current  filter by current net namespace
     --pid            filter by current process id(pid)
+    --min-latency    filter by the minial time to live of the skb in ms --pkt-len        filter by the IP packet length (include header) in byte --tcp-flags      filter by TCP flags, such as: SAPR

     -t, --trace      enable trace group or trace
     --ret            show function return value
     --detail         show extern packet info, such as pid, ifname, etc